Part of the IoT & Hardware category.

 |---|---|---|---|---|

 Complete MCP server for Bambu Lab 3D printers.
-25 tools covering print control, status monitoring, camera access, AMS (Automatic Material System), temperature monitoring, and LED control.
-Uses local MQTT for communication with X.509 certificate authentication and FTPS file upload.
+25 tools covering print control, status monitoring, camera access, AMS, temperature monitoring, and LED control.
+Local MQTT communication with X.509 certificate authentication.
+Quiet since April 2026.

 Other Notable Servers